 A large early Victorian house in an East Anglian city was extended in the second half of the 19th century.
 The extension had a slate damp proof course which was well above the maximum height that ground moisture could reach.
 The ground floor joists rested on top of a horizontal timber beam that was above the damp proof course.
 There was a fatal flaw in this design though... the beam under the joists sat directly on top of the slate damp proof course.
 Although ground moisture failed to even reach the damp proof course (the brickwork immediately below was completely dry and salt free) and the brickwork around the joists above the beam was also completely dry, the underside of the beam sitting on top of the slates was wet and large areas had rotted away.
 Every time a brick wall gets wet in the rain, the moisture spreads out through the brickwork before evaporating again.
 As with any damp proof course, the moisture spreading down through the brickwork couldn't get past the damp proof course, so instead, ran across the top of it and deeper into the wall.
 In this case, the damp proof course carried the moisture straight under the beam which then absorbed it.

 A rectory in Cambridgeshire was built in 1868 with an experimental damp proof course, consisting mostly of bitumen, but with slate sections where door openings and steps were present.
-Being experimental, while the damp proof course itself was just above ground level, the ground floor of the house was raised almost 3ft above the ground so even if the damp proof course failed to work, no ground moisture would reach the interior.
+Being experimental, while the damp proof course itself was just above ground level, the ground floor of the house was raised almost 3ft above the ground, so even if the damp proof course failed to work, no ground moisture would normally be expected to reach the interior.
 Again there was a flaw in the design though – only the principal rooms had suspended timber ground floors.
-The reception hall, corridors, and service wing all had solid floors consisting of tiles on a thin bed of chalk lime mortar laid over backfilled soil (added to make the level up in the house).
-The damp proof course was therefore under 2 feet of soil inside the house, and the required ground clearance was also non-existent internally.
-Ironically, if the house had just been built as normal, with 9” between the external ground and internal floor levels, and the solid floors being laid over a layer of thick sand and/or a thick bed of chalk lime mortar, they would not have been troubled by damp.
+The reception hall, corridors, and service wing all had solid floors consisting of tiles on a thin bed of chalk lime mortar, which had been laid over soil added to make the floor levels match the rest of the house.
+The damp proof course in these areas was therefore under 2 feet of internal soil.
+Ironically, if the house had just been built as normal, with the ground floors being 9” above the external ground levels and the solid floors being laid over a layer of thick sand and/or a thick bed of chalk lime mortar, they would not have been troubled by damp.

 About David M. Kinsey